chaddling/insight-project/README.md

 The main script [train_rf_classifier.py](https://github.com/chaddling/insight-project/blob/master/train_rf_classifier.py) performs hyperparameter tuning and cross-validation, and evaluates the model on a held-out test dataset using ROC-AUC score.

 # Improvements
-Given more time, it would be interesting to explore if the text content of the game description has a correlation to review scores and produce more predictive power in the model.
-At the end of the day, "attractiveness" of the game should also be largely related to the actual content/aesthetics of the images/videos of the gameplay that is shown to the users.
+Given more time, it would be interesting to explore if the text content of the game description, or the content/aesthetics of the images/videos of the gameplay that is shown to the users.
+These are more powerful correlators to "attractiveness" of content presentation instead of the coarse-grained features I have used for the project.